sourmash-bio/sourmash/paper.md

 sourmash is a command line tool and Python library for sketching collections of DNA, RNA, and amino acid k-mers for biological sequence search, comparison, and analysis [@Pierce:2019].
-The most recent release, sourmash v4, is built on top of Rust and provides an experimental Rust interface.
+The most recent major release, sourmash v4, is built on top of Rust and provides an experimental Rust interface.

 MinHash sketches provide a lightweight way to store "signatures" of